Sanjiv Mehta (Indian businessman): Career

 Mehta is a firm believer of "doing well by doing good".
 Under him HUL has taken on and expanded several initiatives that have a far-reaching societal and environmental impact.
 Through the Hindustan Unilever Foundation and its community partners, water potential of more than 1.3 trillion litres has been created by democratizing water management in villages across India.
 Further, under the Shakti program, over 136 thousand Shakti women entrepreneurs have been empowered in rural India.
 Other than that HUL's ongoing health and hygiene initiatives have impacted more than 154 million people all over the country.

 In 2021, Sanjiv took over as the President of Federation of Indian Chambers of Commerce and Industry, India's largest and oldest apex business organizations.

 Personal life

-Mehta grew up in Mumbai and is the son of SP Mehta and Anita Mehta.
-His parents were uprooted during the partition of India.
-His father was a retired senior executive with Reserve Bank of India.
-He is married to Mona Mehta, who too is a chartered accountant and they have twin daughters Naina and Roshni who have studied at Cornell, MIT and Harvard University respectively.
+Mehta grew up in Mumbai, and is the son of S. P. Mehta and Anita Mehta.
+His parents were displaced during the Partition of India.
+His father was a senior executive with the Reserve Bank of India.

+He is married to Mona Mehta, who is also a chartered accountant.
+The couple have twin daughters, Naina and Roshni, who studied at Cornell, MIT, and Harvard, respectively.